Probing Lepton Number Violation: A Comprehensive Survey of Dimension-7 SMEFT: Probing SMEFT operators using low-energy observables

 the relevant limits derived using the data from the COHERENT experiment (using a CsI detector) as derived in~\cite{AristizabalSierra:2018eqm} are given by\footnote{The limits derived in~\cite{AristizabalSierra:2018eqm} are for lepton number conserving modes.
 However, the underlying amplitude for the lepton number violating and conserving operators are the same and therefore these limits hold identically.}

 The future projections for upcoming reactor neutrino-based coherent elastic neutrino-nucleus scattering experiments and Germanium target can be found for example in~\cite{Lindner:2016wff}

 These limits have been used for example in~\cite{Bischer:2019ttk} to constrain dimension-6 SMEFT operators.
-Here we will use these limits to constrain the LNV dimension-7 SMEFT operators for the first time.
+Here we will use these limits to constrain the LNV dimension-7 SMEFT operators.
+Note that the dipole portal and neutral current operators involving up quarks at LEFT level give constraints on $\mathcal{O}_{LHW}, \mathcal{O}_{LHB} $ and $\mathcal{O}_{\bar{Q}uLLH}$ , respectively.
+Given that these operators are more tightly constrained by other observables, we will not discuss them at length here.
+A comprehensive study in the context of dimension-6 and dimension-7 SMNEFT can be found for example in \cite{Li:2020lba}, which includes the dipole portal, neutral current operators involving up quarks and sterile neutrino.
 The relevant dimension-6 LNV LEFT operators of interest are the ones corresponding to $c_{d\nu;LL}^{S,prst}$, $c_{d\nu;RL}^{S,prst}$ and $c_{d\nu;LL}^{T,prst}$.
 We can use the constraints presented in Eq.~\eqref{eq:7s13} for the CsI target-based COHERENT experiment by assuming the Helm form factors for protons and neutron to be equal ($F_p(Q^2)\simeq F_n(Q^2)=F(Q^2)$).
 Combining the relations given in Eq.~\eqref{eq:7s8} and Eq.~\eqref{eq:7s10} with Eq.~\eqref{eq:7s11} leads to

 and

 Using $N=77.9$, $Z=55$ for Caesium nuclei, and $N=73.9$, $Z=53$ for Iodine nuclei, the current constraints from the COHERENT experiment listed in Eq.~\eqref{eq:7s13} combined with Eq.~\eqref{eq:7s14} and Eq.~\eqref{eq:7s15} lead to the constraints